Jinn: Islam

-prominently featured in folklore.
-Medieval and modern scholars have studied the consequences implied by their existence, legal status, the possible relations between them and mankind, especially in questions of marriage and property.
+and prominently featured in folklore.
+Medieval and modern scholars have studied the consequences implied by their existence, legal status, and the possible relations between them and mankind, especially in questions of marriage and property.

-Medieval sources often describe the jinn inhabiting the earth before the creation of mankind.
-They serve as a pattern for later human disobedience: at first, they were created by God, then rebel against God's messengers, shed blood and exploit the environment, and are eventually punished by God's angels.
-Muslims raised the question, if some jinn may have survived from primordial times.
-Some Quran exegetes, such as ibn Kathir hold this to be the case.
-Especially in folklore, the belief that some jinn still hide in desolate places and wastelands are widespread.
+Medieval sources describe the jinn inhabiting the earth before the creation of mankind.
+They serve as a pattern for later human disobedience: they were first created by God, then rebelled against God's messengers, shed blood and exploited the environment, and were eventually punished by God's angels.
+Muslims raised the question of whether some jinn may have survived from primordial times.
+Some Quran exegetes such as ibn Kathir hold this to be the case.
+Especially in folklore, the belief that some jinn still hide in desolate places and wastelands is widespread.